-2. Acknowledgements
+Acknowledgements

-A Heritage Lottery Grant enabled the purchase of a Bartington Gradiometer 601 without which this survey could not have been undertaken.
+A Heritage Lottery Grant enabled the purchase, by YCCCART of a Bartington Gradiometer 601 and Geoscan RM15 Resistance Meter without which these surveys could not have been undertaken.

-This survey would also not have been carried out without the willing permission of the landowner, Mr A Collins.
+These Surveys would also not have been carried out without the willing permission of the landowners.

-The authors are grateful for the hard work by the members of YCCCART in performing the survey and Geoff Pearson for proof reading.
+The authors are grateful for the hard work by the members of YCCCART in performing the surveys and Vince Russett for editing this report.

-3. Introduction
+Introduction

-Yatton, Congresbury, Claverham and Cleeve Archaeological Research Team (YCCCART) is one of a number of Community Archaeology teams across North Somerset, supported by the North Somerset Council Development Management Team..

-The objective of the Community Archaeology in North Somerset (CANS) teams is to carry out archaeological fieldwork, for the purpose of recording, and better understanding, of the heritage of North Somerset.
+Yatton, Congresbury, Claverham and Cleeve Archaeological Research Team (YCCCART) is one of a number of Community Archaeology teams across northern Somerset, originally supported by the North Somerset Council Development Management Team.
+The objective of the teams is to carry out archaeological fieldwork, for the purpose of recording, and better understanding and management, of the heritage of northern Somerset.